 Here are some other things to help improve your credit score:

 - Check for accuracy: Do you know if your credit score is even accurate?
 Credit bureaus can have different and even inaccurate records.
 Check to make sure everything is accurate.

-- Start good habits: The most simple, yet most effective thing you can do is start good habits and make payments on time.
+- Start good habits: The most simple yet effective thing you can do is start good habits and make payments on time.
 Do as best you can to avoid the financial traps that initially caused you to file for bankruptcy relief.

-- Don’t open more credit cards: You may be tempted with offers of low interest rates, but limiting your credit card use is the best bet.
+- Don’t open more credit cards: You may be tempted by offers of low-interest rates, but limiting your credit card use is the best bet.
 Do not open multiple new credit lines.